Henit3/DramaMask/README.md

 * Allow attached masks to have their eyes activated

 ### Roadmap (dependent on feedback)
-* Allow the player to have their hands out like the Masked
+* Improve local mask attached view (separate from what others see)
+* Differentiate configs when attached as opposed to just held up
+	* Stealth usage
+	* Mask appearance
+* Add translucent mask view to bridge gap between default mask and the outline view
+* Add fake Comedy/Tragedy masks to further confuse your friends
 * Sync selected configs with the host
+* Add better support for all the experimentatal all enemy hiding behaviour
+* Allow the player to have their hands out like the Masked (unlikely without more help)

 ### Credits
 Made on request from @tkcool and @pedro9006.